N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -tilting torsion classes

-\end{theorem} \begin{proof} The equivalence between $1$-tilting torsion classes (respectively $1$-cotilting torsion-free classes) and $1$-tilting pairs of $t$-structures is a consequence of the $1$-Tilting Theorem~\ref{Th:1--tilt} and Proposition~\ref{P:1t}.
-Given $\cE$ a $1$-quasi-abelian category as recovered in \ref{num:lefttstr} Schneiders proved that $(\cR\cD_\cE,\cL\cD_\cE)$ is a $1$-tilting pair of $t$-structures with $\cL\cH(\cE)\cap\cR\cH(\cE)=\cE$.
-On the other direction given any $1$-tilting pair of $t$-structures $(\cD,\cT)$ by Proposition~\ref{P:1t} the class $\cE:=\cH_\cT\cap\cH_\cD$ is a tilting torsion class in $\cH_\cD$ and hence a $1$-quasi-abelian category. \end{proof}
+\begin{theorem} \cite{Rual}, \cite[Prop.
+B.3]{BonVdBergh}.
+Let $\cE$ be an additive category.
+The following properties are equivalent: \begin{enumerate} \item $\cE$ is a $1$-cotilting torsion-free class in an abelian category $\cA$; \item $\cE$ is a $1$-tilting torsion class in an abelian category $\cA'$; \item $\cE$ is a $1$-quasi-abelian category; \item $\cE$ is the intersection of the hearts $\cH_\cD\cap\cH_\cT$ of a $1$-tilting pair of $t$-structures. \end{enumerate} Moreover $\cA\simeq \cL\cH(\cE)$, $\cA'\simeq\cR\cH(\cE)$ and $(\cD,\cT)=(\cR\cD_\cE,\cL\cD_\cE)$. \end{theorem} \begin{proof} The equivalence between (1), (2) and (4) is a consequence of Theorem~\ref{Th:1--tilt} and Proposition~\ref{P:1t}.
+Given $\cE$ a $1$-quasi-abelian category as recovered in \ref{num:lefttstr} Schneiders proved that $(\cR\cD_\cE,\cL\cD_\cE)$ is a $1$-tilting pair of $t$-structures with $\cL\cH(\cE)\cap\cR\cH(\cE)\simeq \cE$, so (3) implies (4).
+On the other direction given any $1$-tilting pair of $t$-structures $(\cD,\cT)$ by Proposition~\ref{P:1t} the class $\cE:=\cH_\cT\cap\cH_\cD$ is a tilting torsion class in $\cH_\cD$, hence a $1$-quasi-abelian category and thus (4) implies (3). \end{proof}

-We have seen in \ref{num:torpair} that given any torsion pair $(\cX,\cY)$ in an abelian category $\cA$ both $\cX$ and $\cY$ are $1$-quasi-abelian categories, so in particular $\cX$ is a tilting torsion class after a suitable replacement of the abelian category:
+We have seen in \ref{num:torpair} that given any torsion pair $(\cX,\cY)$ in an abelian category $\cA$ both $\cX$ and $\cY$ are $1$-quasi-abelian categories, so in particular $\cX$ is a $1$-tilting torsion class after a suitable replacement of the abelian category: